-We have are fully booked for 2017, with weddings booked on the the following dates:
+We only accept 6 wedding commissions per year, and we are now fully booked for 2018, with weddings booked on the the following dates:

 May 29th, 2018